sarathsreedharan/icaps2024.github.io/content/summerschool.md

 #### NEWS: Free remote participation !

 We were able to make the Summer School available online as well.
 I.e., you are able to *freely* participate in both our talks, and even the labs!
 Both will be via zoom, URLs will be published here.
+Please check out the section below about our labs for requirements.
 (ICKEPS will however remain an in-person competition for our on-site participants.)

 ## When and Where?